w3c/wai-website/pages/test-evaluate/conformance/wcag-em.md

 For more information on the differences, see the WCAG-EM 2 [Changelog (GitHub)](https://github.com/w3c/wai-wcag-em/?tab=readme-ov-file#changelog).

+We invite you to review and comment on this draft.
+- Are all digital products that evaluators commonly evaluate covered by this methodology, or are any explicitly excluded?
+- Does the terminology of 'sample set' and 'sample' match how evaluators use it in their evaluations?
+- Is this new version more useful for evaluators when they evaluate apps?

+To comment, please open a new issue in the [wai-wcag-em GitHub repository](https://github.com/w3c/wai-wcag-em/).
+Create a separate GitHub issue for each topic, rather than commenting on multiple topics in a single issue.
+If it's not feasible for you to use GitHub, email your comments to public-agwg-comments@w3.org Please put your comments in the body of the message, not as an attachment.

-The rest of this page covers WCAG-EM 1.
-It also applies to WCAG-EM 2.
+_The rest of this page covers WCAG-EM 1.
+It also applies to WCAG-EM 2._

 ## Introduction